Handling errors in processes

 The Error Boundary event captures the following errors and exceptions:

-You can select to catch all business errors or specific business errors.
+You can catch all business errors or specific business errors.

 Instances of different Java exceptions might be generated during a process run time.
 For example, if your workflow includes a Create Incident action and a system is down at the time of the process execution, an exception is generated.

-You can select to catch all Java exceptions or specific Java exceptions.
-To capture a specific exception, you must enter a fully qualified name of an exception.
+You can catch all Java exceptions or specific Java exceptions.
+To capture a specific exception, you must enter the fully qualified java class name of an exception.